Trustworthy and Confidential SBOM Exchange: Discussion

 \Paragraph{Software update history.} A desirable property of SBOM exchange is capturing the over-time evolution of software in SBOMs~\cite{xia_sbom_study_2023}.
 Though at first sight the composition system within Petra may allow to \emph{append} new information in redacted SBOMs (e.g., new vulnerability information), this is not sufficient.
 Instead, a mechanism that allows for appending new information, but also removing outdated information, is necessary.
 For this, other backing data structures such as a $Merkle^2$~\cite{popa2021_merkle2} tree may allow for both additions, erasures and replacements on an SBOM tree.

-\Paragraph{Policy Updates Post-publication} Petra’s design enables partial updates and avoids full SBOM regeneration in response to policy update.
+\Paragraph{Policy updates post-publication.} Petra’s design enables partial updates and avoids full SBOM regeneration in response to policy update.
 Since each node in the SBOM tree is individually encrypted and tied to its specific access policy, only nodes whose access policies have changed need to be re-encrypted.
 Corresponding Merkle proofs are updated for those nodes and any intermediate nodes affected by the change.
 Importantly, redistribution does not need to be repeated if policy changes are made to individual fields, updating a policy and re-encrypting a single field does not invalidate redistributed copies.
 This design allows producers to modify or refine access control over time(e.g., granting broader visibility to a previously restricted field) without invalidating already-redistributed SBOMs.
 However, redistribution becomes necessary when structural changes occur.

-\Paragraph{Semantic-aware policies.} \system currently only supports SBOM redaction policies at the granularity of fields and complex SBOM elements.
-Though we approach the SBOM as a non-semantic tree (i.e., a collection of claims), this may allow a redactor with a weak policy to encrypt data that does not satisfy any SBOM use case.
+\Paragraph{Semantic-aware policies.} \system currently supports SBOM redaction policies at the granularity of fields and complex SBOM elements, and treats the SBOM as a non-semantic tree (i.e., a collection of cryptographically protected claims rather than a semantically interpreted document).
+As a result, a redactor with a weak policy could encrypt data in a way that undermines SBOM utility without violating any cryptographic guarantees.
 For example, if a redactor encrypts all related fields with a different policy, no consumer can make any meaningful verification.

-A semantic-aware SBOM translation algorithm could limit this possibility, and should be trivial to implement on top of the Petra SBOM code.
+This limitation reflects a deliberate separation between cryptographic verification and semantic interpretation. \system supports this separation by allowing producers and designated verifiers to access full-SBOM plain-text to validate complete sameness, while consumers receive structurally verifiable views limited to the information they are authorized to access.
+A malicious producer cannot undetectably alter or remove information within the verifiable portion of an SBOM, as any modification would invalidate the corresponding Merkle proofs or expose a redaction marker, assuming \system uses a collision-resistant hash function.
+However, determining whether redaction conceals semantically relevant information is inherently a policy-level concern.
+Thus, a semantic-aware SBOM translation algorithm could further limit the possibility of undermining SBOM utility and should be trivial to implement on top of the Petra SBOM code.

 \Paragraph{Consumer policies.} A potential future extension of the current construction is allowing consumers to define security policies for consumed SBOMs.
 A separate role such as a policy issuer could obtain policy requests from consumers and enforce their usage at redaction.
 For example, by using Homomorphic-Policy Attribute-Based Encapsulation~\cite{chotard2016homomorphic}, a consumer may further append attributes to the SBOM tree node policy before redistribution to limit access to sub-elements on SBOMs under their discretion.
 However, this feature may further introduce complexity and risk practical deployment.